discordjs/guide/guide/popular-topics/permissions.md

 The <branch version="11.x" inline>[Permissions](https://discord.js.org/#/docs/main/v11/class/Permissions)</branch><branch version="12.x" inline>[Permissions](https://discord.js.org/#/docs/main/stable/class/Permissions)</branch> object is a discord.js class containing a permissions bit field and a bunch of utility methods to manipulate it easily.
 Remember that using these methods will not manipulate permissions, but create a new instance representing the changed bit field.

-### Displaying permissions as an array
+### Displaying permission flags

 Discord.js provides a `toArray()` method, which can be used to convert a `Permissions` object into an array containing permission flags.
-This is useful if you want to display/list them and it enables you to use other array methods.
+This is useful if you want to display/list them and it enables you to use other array manipulation methods.
 For example:

 ```js
 const memberPermissions = member.permissions.toArray();